LorenzaVolponi/trem-ai-radio-verse/README.md

 3. Add the environment variables above in the Replit secrets panel.
 4. Run `uvicorn backend.main:app --host 0.0.0.0 --port 8000` as the run command.
 5. Connect the stream to your external Icecast server.

+For a very small demo player, open `public/radio.html` and set `ICECAST_STREAM` to the URL of your Icecast mount.